Developer Guide

 Editing an Order

-are not marked as completed (with a list of assigned CheeseID
+are not marked as completed (with a list of assigned CheeseIDs).
+An completed

-is only kept as a view-only archieve.
-Furthermore, since the Order
+Order is only kept as a view-only archieve.
+Furthermore, since the Order class

 we are required to check that the customer phone exists and a different customer